T. J. Stiles

-T. J. Stiles (born 1964 in Foley, Minnesota) is an American biographer who lives in Berkeley, California.
+T. J. Stiles (born 1964) is an American biographer who lives in Berkeley, California.
 His book The First Tycoon: The Epic Life of Cornelius Vanderbilt (New York: Alfred A. Knopf, 2009) won a National Book Award and the 2010 Pulitzer Prize for Biography or Autobiography.
 His book Custer's Trials: A Life on the Frontier of a New America received the 2016 Pulitzer Prize for History.

 Background

 Stiles was born and raised in Foley, Minnesota, a rural farming community.
 He graduated from Carleton College in Northfield, Minnesota with Distinction in History, and received a fellowship to study European history at Columbia University in New York City.
 After receiving a Master of Arts and a Master of Philosophy, he took a position in publishing at Oxford University Press.

 Early publications

 In the 1990s, Stiles edited a series of anthologies of primary sources on American history.
 These included The Citizen's Handbook (New York: Berkley Publishing Group, 1994); In Their Own Words: Civil War Commanders (New York: Perigee Books, 1995), In Their Own Words: Warriors and Pioneers (New York: Perigee Books, 1996), In Their Own Words: Robber Barons and Radicals (New York: Perigee Books, 1997), In Their Own Words: The Colonizers (New York: Perigee Books, 1998), and In Their Own Words: Founding Fathers (New York: Perigee Books, 1999), later republished as The American Revolution.
 Stiles also wrote for periodicals, authoring pieces for Smithsonian, Denver Post, and the Los Angeles Times.